asrashley/music-bingo/docs/app.md

 prompt.
 You need to run the activate script every time you start a new shell / command prompt.

-Install the 'Pillow', 'reportlab', 'pydub' and 'mutagen' libraries.
+Install all the required Python libraries:

     pip3 install -r requirements.txt